panthomakos/guard-yard/README.markdown

     guard init yard

-== Guardfile
+## Guardfile

-Please read the {Guardfile DSL documentation}[https://github.com/guard/guard#readme] for additional information.
+Please read the [Guardfile DSL documentation](https://github.com/guard/guard#readme) for additional information.

 Guard::Yard automatically detects changes in your app and lib directories, but you can have it monitor additional files using the Guardfile DSL.